 Note: for some uses, a margin may be applied to PTC limits

-The calculation of PTCs for the Near Term Planning Horizon is not intended to be appropriate to support the real-time operation and scheduling of the ISO-NE transmission system.
+The calculation of PTCs for the Near-Term Transmission Planning Horizon is not intended to be appropriate to support the real-time operation and scheduling of the ISO transmission system.

 Frequency of Assessment

-In accordance with FAC-013-2 Requirement R4 and Section 2.3 below, ISO-NE will conduct simulations and document an assessment, during each calendar year, on the Planning Transfer Capability across its internal and external interfaces for at least one year in the Near-Term Transmission Planning Horizon.
+In accordance with FAC-013 Requirement R4 and Section 2.3 below, the ISO will conduct simulations and document an assessment, during each calendar year, on the planning Transfer Capability across its internal and external interfaces for at least one year in the Near-Term Transmission Planning Horizon.
 The PTCs may all be evaluated for a single case year, individually for different years, or a combination of both, as appropriate.

 The PTCs will be available each year, typically in the first quarter, for inclusion into the FERC 715 filing and during which preparations are done for the upcoming Forward Capacity Auction (FCA).
 The FCA, performed each February, procures resources three years and four months into the future.